storacha/specs/w3-blob.md

 ### Add Blob Diagram

 Following diagram illustrates execution flow.
-Alice invokes `/space/content/add/blob` command which produces a receipt with three effects (`allocate`, `put`, `accept`) and awaited `claim`.
+Alice invokes `/space/content/add/blob` command which produces a receipt with three effects (`allocate`, `put`, `accept`) and awaited `site` commitment.
 Effects have dependencies and therefore predict execution flow (from left to right).
 The output of the main task awaits on the result of the last effect.

 ```mermaid
 flowchart TB